korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 Very popular category is nowdays climate carbon neutral, for instance for [Design Buildings](https://www.designingbuildings.co.uk/wiki/Carbon_neutral_contract).
 This contract is easy to be extended to any area of the business products.

 One category will be of how deep level information of smart contracts of products producing phases and components customer can get, is it only producers announcement or does it go higher to the deepest level, where same contracts information can be got also for all services and subcomponents that are used in the product.
-If implementaion is made so, that customers can confirm or deny reltionship of product and category we can implement reliability.
+If implementaion is made so, that customers can confirm or deny relationship of product and category we can implement reliability.

 #### Categorized Contract
 Categorized Contract is concrete contract under it's category.
 Examples of Categorized Contract can be above examples, they are examples of both 'Category' and  'Categorized Contracts'.